joshmiller17/iNatUnity/README.md

 # iNatUnity
-An integration of the iNaturalist API into Unity
+An integration of the iNaturalist API into Unity.

+## Disclaimer of non-endorsements
+iNaturalist + Unity is a Unity tool created by Josh Aaron Miller to provide integration between Unity projects and the iNaturalist API. iNaturalist + Unity is a third-party app and not endorsed by iNaturalist, the California Academy of Sciences, National Geographic, or Unity.
+For more on iNaturalist, see https://www.inaturalist.org.

+## Documentation coming soon...